Citizens, activists hope for peace after clash with Memphis police

 MEMPHIS, Tenn.
 (Reuters) - The Memphis community where a young black man was slain this week by federal agents as they tried to arrest him remained tense after a night of violent protests, but community activists and a mayoral candidate hoped the weekend would be calm.

-The man shot, Brandon Weber, 20, was wanted in the shooting of a man in Mississippi earlier this month, law enforcement officials said on Thursday.
+The man shot, Brandon Webber, 20, was wanted in the shooting of a man in Mississippi earlier this month, law enforcement officials said on Thursday.

 At least two dozen police officers were injured in street demonstrations on Wednesday night that erupted after Webber was killed by members of a federal fugitive task force seeking to take him into custody.